TritonDataCenter/rfd/rfd/0055/README.md

-As a performance optimization, when this namespace is created, there is no need to duplicate any of the global zone mounts since the zone mounts, as expressed in the `zsched` namespace` are completely built up for the new zone.
+As a performance optimization, when this namespace is created, there is no need to duplicate any of the global zone mounts since the zone mounts, as expressed in the `zsched` namespace, are completely built up for the new zone.
 In terms of namespaces, the zone ready process creates an entirely new mount tree that behaves approximately like `MS_SHARED`, but because the zone is in a chroot-ed environment, all in-zone mount operations are always